mateibarbu19/os-config/wezterm/README.md

 See the [site](https://wezfurlong.org/wezterm/index.html).

-Setting default shell to Nu is commented.
+Default shell is set to Nu.